Shubham189/ChunML.github.io/_posts/2016-10-09-Installing-Caffe-CPU-Only.md

 ![Success](/images/projects/installing-caffe-cpu-only/success.png)

 If you saw something similar, then Congratulations!
 You have successfully installed Caffe!
 Now you can get your hands dirty with some real Deep Neural Network projects and become a part of Caffe community!

+Next step is optional but I highly recommend because we are using Python for our works.
+We will compile the Python layer so that we can use *caffe* directly in our Python source code.

+{% highlight Bash shell scripts %}
+make pycaffe
+{% endhighlight %}

+Here, most of your machine will compile without error.
+But someone may see some error like below (I did too).

+{% highlight Bash shell scripts %}
+CXX/LD -o python/caffe/_caffe.so python/caffe/_caffe.cpp
+python/caffe/_caffe.cpp:10:31: fatal error: numpy/arrayobject.h: No such file or directory compilation terminated.
+Makefile:501: recipe for target 'python/caffe/_caffe.so' failed
+make: *** [python/caffe/_caffe.so] Error 1
+{% endhighlight %}

+The error indicates that it can not find a header file named *arrayobject.h*.
+It was caused because *numpy* was installed in a different path, and we must manually point to it.
+Actually, this problem was solved at the time of writing, but the installation path varies, so not everyone will get through it.
+For ones who encountered the error above, all you have to do is to make a small change to your *Makefile.config* from this:

+{% highlight Bash shell scripts %}
+sudo vim Makefile.config

+PYTHON_INCLUDE := /usr/include/python2.7 \
+/usr/lib/python2.7/dist-packages/numpy/core/include
+{% endhighlight %}

+to this:

+{% highlight Bash shell scripts %}
+sudo vim Makefile.config

+PYTHON_INCLUDE := /usr/include/python2.7 \
+/usr/local/lib/python2.7/dist-packages/numpy/core/include
+{% endhighlight %}

+After that, let's do *make pycaffe* again, and it should work now.
+Next, we will have to add the module directory to our $PYTHONPATH by adding this line to the end of *~/.bashrc* file.

+{% highlight Bash shell scripts %}
+sudo vim ~/.bashrc

+export PYTHONPATH=$HOME/Downloads/caffe/python:$PYTHONPATH
+{% endhighlight %}

+Note that you have to change your *caffe* directory accordingly.
+We are nearly there, next execute the command below to make things take effect:

+{% highlight Bash shell scripts %}
+source ~/.bashrc
+{% endhighlight %}

+At this time, you can import *caffe* in Python code without any error.
+Not so hard, right?

+{% highlight Bash shell scripts %}
+python
+>>> import caffe
+>>>
+{% endhighlight %}

 But we are not done yet.
 Caffe provides us some examples of the most well-known models.
 We will use the LeNet model to train the MNIST dataset.
 Everything was already set up.
 All we have to do is just make it work: